 It’s important to note that hotel prices change all of the time.
 I got these numbers by getting quotes for several dates throughout the year and averaging them together.
 These rates are taken directly from the hotel websites and are for a standard room with two beds.

 Circus Circus and the Stratosphere are both located on the strip but are pretty far north, away from the action.
 Excalibur, on the other hand, is on the south end of the strip and is much closer to everything (pictured below).

 The Rita Suites are another solid option, within a 5-minute walk from the strip.
 I also like Tuscany, which is about a block away.
 I’ve been to both places and recommend them highly if you’re looking to save a little money.

 Mid-Tier Hotel Options

-When it comes to mid-tier hotel options, there is no shortages of choices.
-Most of the these hotels are located directly on the strip.
+When it comes to mid-tier hotel options, there is no shortage of choices.
+Most of these hotels are located directly on the strip.
 I listed out a few of the more popular ones below:

 |Hotel||Price (weekday)||Price (weekend)|

 Again, I got these numbers by taking an average of the hotel rates over time.
 On any given weekend you can find cheaper or more expensive prices, depending on how busy the hotel is.